Skylanders: Swap Force (Xbox 360)

 <object refname="FrightRider_Legendary_variantIdentifier" type="CVariantIdentifier" root="true"> <var name="_decoId" value="kTfbSpyroTag_DecoID_GlowDark"/> <var name="_yearCode" value="eSG_Giants2012"/> <var name="_variantText" value="Special"/> <var name="_toyCollectionMaterial" ref="Collection_FrightRider_Special.Collection_FrightRider_Special"/> </object> <object refname="FrightRider_ToyData_variants" type="CVariantIdentifierList" root="true" count="1"> <listitem ref="this.FrightRider_Legendary_variantIdentifier"/> </object>

-A similar check is also done for a special version of Wind-Up, with the W replaced with 'VV', presumably for Vicarious Visions.
+A similar check is also done for a special version of Wind-Up, called "VVind-Up" and presumably a play on Vicarious Visions.
 However, unlike the above no special text is assigned to the toy as a descriptor, meaning while the game looks for it, it doesn't indicate it as anything different than a regular Wind-Up.

 <object refname="igLocalizedString" type="igLocalizedString"> <var name="_string" value="VVind-up"/> <var name="_object" ref="Windup_ToyData.Windup_Vicarious_variantIdentifier"/> <var name="_field" ref="metafield.CVariantIdentifier::_toyName"/> </object>

-'Template Template' is an unused playable character in the game, and served as the starting file for all characters that made use of the swapping functionality, thus Template being the name of both its upper and lower halves.
-Unlike Debug in Giants, template is fully formed, appearing as a green bodied humanoid with large eyes, a purple shirt, jeans, black shoes, and a tail.
+'Template Template' is an unused playable "SWAP Force" character in the game, and served as the starting file for all characters that made use of the swapping functionality, thus Template being the name of both his upper and lower halves.
+Unlike Debug in Giants, Template Template is fully formed, appearing as a green bodied humanoid with large eyes, a purple shirt, jeans, black shoes, and a tail.
 He has no textures, and thus appears with mostly solid colors.
 The Wii version renders tints using a different system, thus due to not being fixed he is colored white all over.
-He makes use of several placeholder items, including a specific temp portrait and strings for its upgrade paths.
+He makes use of several placeholder items, including a specific temp portrait and strings for his upgrade paths.
 In addition to all this, he is fully animated; when you check the upgrade screen he will scratch his behind, pressing A will do a short hop that has him slam forward with both fists, B will do a spin attack, and X has him push his hands outward to sissy-slap enemies.
 Unfortunately he can't actually *hit* anything, making his attacks useless.
 He has 5 missions and has all emotion animations except sadness.